5 min Read

 “I’m not the kind of person whose idea of a perfect day is to curl up with a stack of books,” says Kress, taking time out of writing her third The Explorers book to chat.
 “It’s a romantic notion, but I’d rather watch a show.”

 It was worse as a child.
 “I didn’t feel an attraction to books when I was a kid,” she says.
 “I didn’t know what was wrong with me and there was a lot of pressure to read.”

 Her words struck a chord.
 I know a thing or two about reluctant readers.
 I have two of them.
 No matter how much I read to my boys, ages seven and eight, or how many trips to the library we make, they are not interested in reading for fun.

 I know they can read, because they do well in school, but they don’t enjoy reading on their own.
 I’ve tried sticker charts, incentives, rewards . . . nothing works.

 It’s frustrating for me because I love to read and write.
 I want my kids to enjoy it too and I can’t figure out how to turn my reluctant readers into readers.

-Luckily for me, Kress has spent the last 10 years—since her first book was published—writing children’s and young adult novels, speaking with kids at author readings, and well, reading.
+Luckily for me, Kress has spent the last 10-plus years—since her first book was published—writing children’s and young adult novels, speaking with kids at author readings, and well, reading.

 In addition to writing The Explorers, which is deliberately fast-paced, funny and filled with dialogue (perfect for reluctant readers), she’s provided me with some advice to help parents approach their reluctant readers with more success.
 Kids are afraid of books that look intimidating and that they fear are boring.